lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The Non-IP Data Delivery (NIDD) services of 3GPP enable the possibility of transmitting SCHC packets compressed by the application layer.
 The packets can be delivered by means of IP-tunnels to the 3GPP network or using SCEF functions (i.e., API calls).
 In both cases the packet IP is not understood by the 3GPP network since it is already compressed and the network does not has information of the context used for compression.
 Therefore the network will treat the packet as a Non-IP traffic and deliver it to the UE without any other stack element, directly under the L2.

 ## SCHC Entities Placing
+In the two scenarios using NIDD, SCHC entities are located almost in top of the stack.
+In the terminal, it may be implemented by a application utilizing the NB-IoT connectivity services.
+In the network side, the SCHC entities are located in the Application Server (AS).
+The IP tunneling scenario requires that the Application Server sends the compressed packet over an IP connection that is terminated by the 3GPP core network.
+If instead the SCEF services are used, then it is possible to utilize a API call to transfer the SCHC packets between the core network and the AS, also an IP tunnel could be established by the AS, if negotiated with the SCEF.
 ~~~~~~

 +---------+       XXXXXXXXXXXXXXXXXXXXXXXX             +--------+